-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$182. - The change in the District's total net position in comparison with the prior fiscal year was \$182, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balance of \$8,088.
-The total fund balance is unassigned fund balance.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$986,321. - The change in the District's total net position in comparison with the prior fiscal year was \$224,834, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$590,409, an increase of \$190,921 in comparison with the prior fiscal year.
+The total fund balance is restricted for debt service and capital projects, non-spendable for prepaid items, and the remainder is unassigned fund balance which is available for spending at the District's discretion.